Roland Garros (aviator)

 Eugène Adrien Roland Georges Garros (/fr/; 6 October 1888 – 5 October 1918) was a French aviation pioneer and fighter pilot.
-Garros began a career in aviation in 1909 and performed many early feats such as the first-ever airplane crossing of the Mediterranean Sea in 1913.
-He joined the French army and became one of the earliest fighter pilots during World War I. Garros was shot down and died on 5 October 1918.
-In 1928, the Roland Garros tennis stadium was named in his memory; the French Open tennis tournament officially takes the name of Roland Garros, which is held in this stadium.
+A self-taught pilot, he performed many early aviation feats such as the first-ever airplane crossing of the Mediterranean Sea in 1913.
+He later joined the French Army and became one of the earliest fighter pilots during First World War.

+Born in Saint-Denis, Réunion, Garros developed an interest in aviation from a young age.
+He began his career in 1909, flying a Santos-Dumont Demoiselle, and gained his licence a year later.
+Following successful performances in several air races and multiple altitude records, Garros achieved international fame in 1913 for making the first non-stop flight across the Mediterranean Sea, from southern France to Tunisia in a Morane-Saulnier G.

+Garros enlisted as a reconnaissance pilot in the French Army on the outbreak of the First World War.
+He helped develop the first forward-firing machine gun mounted on a combat aircraft, with which he shot down his first German aircraft in early April 1915.
+In mid-April, after two more air victories, Garros' plane came down behind German lines due to engine trouble, and he spent nearly three years as a prisoner of war.
+He escaped captivity in early 1918 and rejoined the French Army, but was shot down and killed in the Ardennes later that year.

+In 1928, the Roland Garros tennis stadium in Paris opened and was named in Garros' memory.
+The French Open, held in the stadium, officially takes his name.

 Biography

 Roland Garros was born in Saint-Denis, Réunion, and studied at the Lycée Janson de Sailly and HEC Paris.

 At the age of 12, he caught pneumonia, and was sent to Cannes to recover.
 He took up cycling to restore his health, and went on to win an inter-school championship in the sport.
 He was also keen on football, rugby and tennis.
 When he was 21 he started a car dealership in Paris.
 He was a close friend of Ettore Bugatti and in 1913 became the first owner of the Garros Bugatti Type 18, later named Black Bess by its second owner, British racing driver Ivy Cummings, which survives today at the Louwman Museum in the Netherlands.